Lia Godfrey

-Lia Eugenia Godfrey (born November 8, 2001) is an American college soccer player who plays as a midfielder for the Virginia Cavaliers.
-She has earned All-American honors three times and was named the ACC Midfielder of the Year in 2025.
+Lia Eugenia Godfrey (born November 8, 2001) is an American professional soccer player who plays as a midfielder for San Diego Wave FC of the National Women's Soccer League (NWSL).
+She played college soccer for the Virginia Cavaliers, earning All-American honors four times.
 She represented the United States at the 2016 FIFA U-17 Women's World Cup.

 Early life

-Godfrey grew up in Fleming Island, Florida, the daughter of Tim and Stefannie Godfrey, and has a twin brother and older sister.
+Godfrey was born and raised in Fleming Island, Florida, the daughter of Tim and Stefannie Godfrey, and has a twin brother and older sister.
 Her father ran track at South Florida.
-She is of Italian descent on her mother's side.
+She is of Italian and Filipino descent on her mother's side.
 Godfrey joined Clay County Soccer Club at age five, and her club coach tabbed her as "the next Morgan Brian" at an early age.
 She played DA club soccer for Clay County (which later became United Soccer Alliance) and ECNL soccer for Jacksonville FC.
 She was twice named United Soccer Coaches All-American, and TopDrawerSoccer ranked her as the tenth-best recruit of the 2020 class.
 She graduated from Fleming Island High School.

 College career

 Godfrey started all but her first game with the Virginia Cavaliers as a freshman in 2020, a shortened season due to the COVID-19 pandemic.
-She scored 4 goals and led the Atlantic Coast Conference with 9 assists in 21 games, helping Virginia to the semifinals of both the ACC and NCAA tournaments.
+She scored 4 goals and led the Atlantic Coast Conference with 9 assists in 21 games, helping Virginia to both the ACC and NCAA tournament semifinals.
 She was named the ACC Freshman of the Year, TopDrawerSoccer National Freshman of the Year, second-team All-ACC, second-team United Soccer Coaches All-American, and first-team TopDrawerSoccer Best XI.
-In her sophomore season in 2021, scored 3 goals and added a team-high 12 assists, earning first-team All-ACC and second-team All-American honors.
-Virginia went undefeated in conference play to claim the ACC regular-season title, before losing to Florida State in the ACC tournament final and BYU in the third round of the NCAA tournament.
+She scored 3 goals and led the team with 12 assists as a sophomore in 2021, earning first-team All-ACC and second-team All-American honors.
+Virginia went undefeated in conference play to claim the ACC regular-season title, before losing to Florida State in the ACC tournament final and BYU in the NCAA tournament third round.

-Godfrey scored a career-high 8 goals with 5 assists in 23 games in her junior season in 2022, being named first-team All-ACC and first-team All-American.
+Godfrey scored 8 goals with 5 assists in 23 games in her junior season in 2022, being named first-team All-ACC and first-team All-American.
 She scored a brace against Xavier in the NCAA tournament as Virginia made the quarterfinals.
-She missed the entire 2023 season after suffering a knee injury in the spring.
-She came back the following year, re-entering the starting lineup by the sixth game of the 2024 season.
-She ended the season with 2 goals and 3 assists and helped Virginia return to the NCAA tournament, which they had missed the year prior.
-She returned to form in her sixth and final season in 2025, being named the first-team All-ACC and the ACC Midfielder of the Year.
+In 2023, she missed the entire season after suffering a knee injury in the spring.
+She came back to the field in 2024, scoring 2 goals with 3 assists in 19 games.
+She helped Virginia back into the NCAA tournament, which they had missed the year prior.
+She returned to form in her sixth and final season in 2025, starting all 22 games and scoring a career-high 11 goals with 4 assists.
+Virginia made the ACC tournament semifinals and earned a one seed in the NCAA tournament, losing in the third round on penalties.
+She was named first-team All-ACC, first-team All-American, and the ACC Midfielder of the Year.